About the LEIF Program

 The LEIF Review Committee includes LAFLA staff members across the foundation, including the members of LAFLA’s Law Student Recruitment Committee and Race Equity Initiative.
 Each application will be carefully considered by several members of the LEIF Review Committee.

-Those selected to interview will be invited in late April and interviewed early May.
+In late April, we are planning to invite those selected to interview in early May.
 Those chosen for the LEIF Program will be notified in May, before the Summer Program begins.

-Please consider this timeline if you decide to apply.
+Please consider this timeline carefully if you decide to apply.

-In addition to participating in all Summer Law Clerk Program events, LEIF fellows also participate in weekly LEIF meetings and engage in a final summer project.
+In addition to participating in all Summer Law Clerk Program events, trainings, and casework, LEIF fellows must also participate in weekly LEIF meetings and engage in a final summer project.

 LEIF fellows will receive up to a total of $10,000 in reimbursements for payments made for school tuition or school loans over the span of two years.

 Please note: LEIF Fellows will be required to show proof of payment on tuition or student loans within the last 12 months in order to receive reimbursement.
 LAFLA cannot consider a list of financial aid received.
-To ensure that tuition reimbursements are tax exempt under the program, reimbursements are split into two payments – the first to be sent at the end of June, and the second the following January.
-LEIF fellows have the option of requesting the second payment in July, however the second payment will be considered taxable income.
+To ensure that tuition reimbursements are tax exempt under the program, reimbursements are split into multiple payments throughout the summer and the following January.
+You risk losing funding if you do not participate in the meetings, events, final project, etc.

-Please consider these requirements and timeline if you decide to apply.
+Please consider these requirements and timeline carefully if you decide to apply.

 Yes.
 We understand that your circumstances may change following submission.
 Please update us as soon as possible by emailing us at fellowships@lafla.org.